This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Lindau – Bad Hindelang – Pfronten – FĂĽssen – Oberammergau – Garmisch-Partenkirchen – Bad Tölz – Rottach-Egern – Oberaudorf – Aschau im Chiemgau – Reit im Winkl – Berchtesgaden

-Starting at Lake Constance (Bodensee) and winding its way through the diverse and spectacular Bavarian landscape to Lake Koningssee, following the Alps from west to east, the Deutsche Alpenstrasse is simply spectacular and has to be one of the most scenic road trips in Germany.
+Starting at Lake Constance (Bodensee) and winding its way through the diverse and spectacular Bavarian landscape to Lake Koningssee, following the Alps from west to east, the German Alpine Road, or Deutsche Alpenstrasse, is simply spectacular and has to be one of the most scenic road trips in Germany.

-Starting in the pretty harbor town of Lindau on Lake Constance, take the twisting road of the Rohrbach ascent into the Allgäu peaks, for spectacular views and the Scheidegg waterfalls in the Rohrach Gorge.
+Starting in the pretty harbour town of Lindau on Lake Constance, take the twisting road of the Rohrbach ascent into the Allgäu peaks for spectacular views and the Scheidegg waterfalls in the Rohrach Gorge.

 As you continue east, you’ll step into the fairytale world of King Ludwig II on a tour of the castles of Neuschwanstein and Hohenschwangau and the Museum of the Bavarian Kings.
 Three lakes on this part of the route – Weissensee, Hopfensee, and Forggensee – offer gorgeous scenery.